AhmadAlsaadi/ENCH320-Numpy/README.md

 # Introduction to Numpy
-This repo contains hands-on introduction to numpy in form two jupyter notebooks.
+This repo contains hands-on introduction to numpy in form of two jupyter notebooks.
 The repo consist mainly of two files.

 **Numpy Part 1**:
 * What is NumPy
 * Who created NumPy